ZssRachel/ECE6100_Lab_3/README.md

 ## Notes

 - To validate the design of the project, the instructors provided CPI evaluation results for each of the trace files.
 The implementation is executable and having correct results.
 For out-of-order pipeline machines, although the hardware complexity is increased, the CPI can be more close to the ideal CPI (=1), which means it has less stalls in the pipeline.
+- This code is executable only on Gatech ECE server.